Iron Guard: Failure and destruction

 During the crisis, members of the Iron Guard instigated a deadly pogrom in Bucharest.
 Particularly gruesome was the murder of dozens of Jewish civilians in the Bucharest slaughterhouse.
 The perpetrators hanged the Jews from meat hooks, then mutilated and killed them in a vicious parody of kosher slaughtering practices.
 The American ambassador to Romania Franklin Mott Gunther who toured the meat-packing plant where the Jews were slaughtered with the placards reading "Kosher meat" on them reported back to Washington: "Sixty Jewish corpses were discovered on the hooks used for carcasses.
-They were all skinned....and the quantity of blood about was evidence that they had been skinned alive".
+They were all skinned... and the quantity of blood about was evidence that they had been skinned alive".
 Gunther wrote he was especially shocked that one of the Jewish victims hanging on the meat hooks was a 5-year-old girl.
 Sima and other legionnaires were helped by the Germans to escape to Germany.

 During the rebellion and pogrom, the Iron Guard killed 125 Jews, while 30 soldiers died in the confrontation with the rebels.
 Following it, the Iron Guard movement was banned and 9,000 of its members were imprisoned.
 On 22 June 1941, the Iron Guards imprisoned in Iași since January by the Antonescu regime were released from prison and organized and armed by the police as part of the preparations for the Iași pogrom.
-When it came to killing Jews, the Antonescu regime and the Iron Guard were capable of finding common ground despite the failed coup in January 1941; Antonescu was as virulently anti-Semitic as the Guard.
+When it came to killing Jews, the Antonescu regime and the Iron Guard were capable of finding common ground despite the failed coup in January 1941; Antonescu was as virulently antisemitic as the Guard.
 When the pogrom began in Iași on 27 June 1941, the Iron Guards armed with crow-bars and knives played a prominent role in leading the mobs that slaughtered Jews on the streets of Iași in one of the bloodiest pogroms ever in Europe.